Today was the culmination of a year

-Today was the culmination of a year of implementing a $10,000 STEAM Grant to the 8th Grade Social Studies program at my school.
+of implementing a $10,000 STEAM Grant to the 8th Grade Social Studies program at my school.
 At our local STEAM Showcase event, we were able to put some of our students in positions to share what they learned in the previous year, what skills they developed, and, as teachers, reflect upon the challenges, successes, and opportunities for growth.
 We were supplied with 3D printers, supplies, and 3D scanners to outfit our classrooms, but, the knowledge and experiences gained were just as valuable.

 The most common question we received today, though, was something along the lines of this: “3D printing…but in Social Studies…in a history class?”
 Listen, STEAM concepts are great.
-Students should be challenged to use design thinking to combine knowledge from a variety of previously separate subjects to be creators.
-But, shouldn’t these skills be integrated within classes throughout a student’s school day, rather than isolated to a single class that is the designated STEAM area?
+Students should be challenged to use design thinking to combine knowledge from a variety of previously separate

 Using this belief, myself and two of my colleagues applied for a 2015-2016 STEAM Grant, planning to allow students to create history, designing and making historic landmarks, forts, and innovations that have played vital roles in American History.
 Full disclosure: we took a massive risk.
 Not one of us had any experience in 3D printing when we applied for the grant.
 When we got word that our grant was accepted, there was a definite learning opportunity for not only our students, but for us as teachers.